Here's your chance to learn a bit more about our team.

 Jane is our patent expert having worked as a Senior Patent Examiner at IP Australia along with over 10 years as an in-house Patent Attorney for a large multinational corporation.
 Through her corporate IP experience she has a fantastic understanding on handling IP issues in US and European markets and understands how IP and business interact to achieve the desired business results.

-For reasons that you'll have to ask Jane about, she is also our resident expert on Australian wines and... barbeque equipment.
+Jane is also our resident expert on Australian wines…

 In 2014 Laurette qualified with a New Zealand Law Society Legal Executive Diploma from the Open Polytechnic of New Zealand.